kstenerud/concise-encoding/cte-specification.md

 ### Binary Floating Point

-Represents ieee754 binary floating point values with widths from 32 to 128 bits.
+Represents ieee754 binary floating point values in widths from 32 to 128 bits.
 Supports exponential notation using `e`.
-Negative values are prefixed with a dash `-`.
-The radix character is `.`.
+Negative values are prefixed with a dash `-`, and the radix character is `.`.

 Examples: